ocavue/jest-puppeteer-istanbul/README.md

 ### [4/4]

 `jest-puppeteer-istanbul` need to access puppeteer page from global variables to get coverage information.
-If you use [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer), jest-puppeteer will do it for you.
-However, if you project don't use it, you need to do it yourself, like below:
+If you use [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer), jest-puppeteer will do it for you and you can skip this step.
+Otherwise you need to do it yourself, like below:

 ```js
 describe("E2E Tests", () => {